sajjadGG/book-python/basics/control-flow/operators.rst

 Conditional Operators Modulo
 ----------------------------
 * Assignment name: Conditional Operators Modulo
-* Last update: 2020-10-01
 * Complexity level: easy
 * Lines of code to write: 3 lines
 * Estimated time of completion: 3 min
-* Solution: :download:`solution/controlflow_operators_modulo.py`

-:English:
+* Suggested filename: controlflow_operators_modulo.py

+English:
     #.
 Read a number from user
     #.
 User will input ``int`` and will not try to input invalid data
     #.
 Define ``result: bool`` with parity check of input number